hunteracm/hunteracm.github.io/.github/CONTRIBUTING.md

 Be sure to join the [Hunter ACM Slack](https://hunteracm.slack.com/) team.
 Say hello in `#introductions` and let us know what you'd like to work on in `#fixme`.

 ## Filing a Bug Report or Suggesting a New Feature
-Use the appropriate issue template.
+Fill out the provided issue template.
+The template is adapted from the [First Contributions](https://github.com/firstcontributions/first-contributions) project.

 ## Contributing Code
 If you're a member of the Hunter ACM community, ask to join this organization.